 If you’ve spent any time reviewing the research on this topic, you’ll see that this is a multifaceted issue.
 Research shows that pornography can absolutely impact individuals, relationships, and society.

-Together, the experts and individuals in Brain, Heart, World, truly demonstrate porn’s impacts on individuals, relationships, and society—or the brain, the heart, and the world.
+Together, the experts and individuals in Brain, Heart, World truly demonstrate porn’s impacts on the brain, the heart, and the world.

-As a youth-focused organization, we designed this three-part series to be an educational resource for those in middle school and older.
-Just like our presentation program, our new docuseries is appropriate to show in classroom settings, or at community events!
+As an education and awareness organization that aims to be accessible to youth, we designed this three-part series to be an educational resource for those in middle school and older.
+We recommend the first and second episodes for middle school ages and up, and the addition of the third episode for high school ages and up.
+Just like our presentation program, our free documentary series is appropriate to show in classroom settings, your family’s living room, or at community events!

-Keep in mind, though, that even though we produced this specifically for youth, anyone of any age can enjoy it and learn something, too.
+Keep in mind, though, that even though we produced this to be age-appropriate for youth, anyone of any age can enjoy it and learn something, too.
 It’s great for families, community leaders, or anyone else who may be interested in learning more about how porn impacts individuals, relationships, and society.
 There’s something for everyone in Brain, Heart, World.

-What’s cool about this docuseries is that it’s an intentionally unique resource.
-There’s no shaming involved, it’s awesomely hopeful, it’s pretty appropriately humorous, and it speaks directly to youth.
-When you consider what kind of resources are out there right now concerning this topic, there are very few that speak directly to young people even though youth are the ones dealing with this issue on a greater scale than ever before.
+What’s great about this docuseries is that it’s an intentionally accessible resource.
+There’s no shaming involved, it’s intentionally hopeful, it’s appropriately humorous, and it speaks directly to youth.
+When you consider what kind of resources are out there right now concerning this topic, there are very few that are anti-shame and speak directly to young people even though today’s adolescents are the ones dealing with this issue on a scale greater than ever before.

-Ultimately, we’ve made what is often an awkward, difficult conversation into something that’s engaging, fun, and easy to understand.
+Ultimately, we’ve made what is often an awkward, difficult conversation into something that’s engaging, compelling, and easy to understand.
 We’d call that a win for anyone.

 Who can access it, and how?

 We want anyone and everyone to be able to check out this incredible resource.
-Thanks to the generous support of our donors, we’re able to grant free access for small, private viewings—for individuals, couples, families, friends, etc., just click here for access for a Private Viewing
+Thanks to the generous support of our donors, we’re able to grant free access for small, private viewings—for individuals, couples, families, friends, etc., just click here to access a private viewing of the free documentary.

 Ultimately, we hope you enjoy it and learn all about how porn can impact consumers, relationships, and our society.
-If you like it, share it and help others become educated as well!
+If you like it, please do share it and help others become educated as well!

 Why is this issue important?
 Is it relevant to me?

 For years, porn has often been thought of as an isolated issue—something that can be easily compartmentalized in the lives of consumers, unrelated to anything else that’s going on.
-Thanks to decades of research from major institutions, the world beginning to see just how inaccurate that line of thinking is.
+Thanks to decades of research from respected institutions, the world can now understand the significant impacts porn can have.

-We hope it adds and helps to shape meaningful conversations in your community, wherever you are.
+We hope this free documentary adds to and helps to shape meaningful conversations in your community, wherever you are.
 Happy viewing!